Elmer L. Towns: Church Growth Institute

 In 1983, Towns joined with Larry Gilbert to found the Church Growth Institute, Inc., for the purpose of creating and distributing educational content and seminars for both pastors and laymen on the subject of church growth in local congregations.
 A popular seminar on Sunday school revitalization was attended by over 60,000 people in the first five years it was offered.

 The most recognizable contribution by the Institute to the ministry community was the creation of the Friend Day program, in which congregation members were encouraged to invite non-believing acquaintances to a special seeker-friendly service at a local church.
 Over 15,000 churches participated in the first Friend Day, and it became a perennial event in many churches over the next decade.
 Towns continues to be active in this ministry, producing resource packets and education material.

 Awards and acknowledgments

-In 1995 Towns' book The Names of the Holy Spirit received the Gold Medallion Award for Book of the Year by the Christian Booksellers Association.
+In 1995 Towns's book The Names of the Holy Spirit received the Gold Medallion Award for Book of the Year by the Christian Booksellers Association.
 In 2009 Towns was awarded the Bronze Telly Award for Through the Decades.